Crysis73/betterflye-mobile/Documentation/User.md

 <img src="images/initiativeList.png" alt="Initiative list" width="270" height="530" hspace="5"/><img src="images/noInitsFound.png" alt="No initiatives found" width="270" height="530" hspace="5"/>

 ## Check a User In or Out of an Initiative Shift

+*Note: A user must have already registered for a shift on the Betterflye website in order to check in for that shift.*

 From the initiative list seen above, you can click on any initiative to see a list of shifts for that initiative.
 Next, you press the "Check In/Out" button, and scan the user's QR code to check them in if they need checked in, or it checks them out if they are already checked in.
 If the user has already logged their shift, you will be notified.